MCJack123/clicktheface/README.md

 Create a sample addon, Clicker, that costs 15 points and gives 3 points every 5 seconds.

 buy: Boolean specifying if one Clicker should be bought on run.

+## Variables and Objects

+I have a few variables and objects that can be accessed for any need.

+score: The score.

+#### addons: A complex object containing all the addon information.

+Structure:

+addons {

+  addons.all - Array containing all the names of the addons.
+Item 0 is the number of addons.
+Other items are the names.

+  addons.name - The actual addon data.
+Replace name with the name of your addon.

+    addons.name.displayname - Useless object with the name of the addon.

+    addons.name.price - Price of the addon.

+    addons.name.runFuncOnClick - Run a function on every repeat?

+    addons.name.timePerClick - Time between each function or points.

+    addons.name.clickFunction - if runFuncOnClick is true, function to be run after timePerClick ms.

+    or

+    addons.name.timeValue - Points given per timePerClick.

+}